thamjieying/woocommerce/README.md

     a.
 Go to Plugins > Add New on the WordPress Dashboard.
     b.
 Search for Red Dot Payment WooCommerce in the Search Plugin bar.
     c.
 Click "Install Now" and "Activate"
-    c.
+    d.
 The Plugin is now successfully installed.

 2. Download the zip file from github //update